Dre Campbell Farm

 2. Row Covers

-Another method you can use to prevent tomato worms and tobacco hornworms from attacking your crops is to cover them with floating row covers.
+Another method you can use to prevent tomato worms and tobacco hornworms from attacking your crops is to cover the plants with floating row covers.

 These will keep the moths from getting access to your plants.
 Once there is no way for them to lay their eggs on your plants, there will be no caterpillars to deal with later.